A Social Ecology Approach to Rights of Nature

 Law is the medium for social change but social change is the actual aim.

 Both environmental issues and Rights of Nature cases should be thought about in terms of their eco-social relations.
 If there is river pollution: what is driving it?
-What are the socio-economic conditions that mean that farmers end up with lots of fertiliser spilling into rivers, for example – high demand for meat, business blah forcing it.
+What are the socio-economic conditions that mean that farmers end up with lots of fertiliser spilling into rivers, for example – high demand for meat, businesses forcing it.

 Cases in South America have typically involved a local community on one side or the other.
 Positively, a local community can be protecting nature – and usually themselves at the same time – from destruction from development, typically from ‘outside’ the local community.
+Sometimes, it’s the other way round: protection from ‘outside’ (eg government or an NGO) against actions by the local community.
+Such as small-scale mining, deforestation, farming.
+Nature needs protecting but think about the social relations and social justice too.

 So, this social ecology approach allows us to analyse; then we think about how to transform.